20 Fun & Interesting Facts About Malta (2023 Edition)

 As well as being well-known for its stunning diving spots, prehistoric sites, and festivals, Malta is a popular movie location in its own right.
 The picturesque landscapes, dramatic cliffs and ancient buildings provide the perfect backdrop for many feature films and hit TV shows, especially those aiming for an antiquated vibe.

 Malta is unique in that you can visit practically every spot and corner of the island within an hour’s drive, due to its small size.
-Add to that the combination of gorgeous weather, aqua-blue seas and stunning scenery, monolithic temples and buzzing nightlife, Malta is also famous for its local traditional cuisine, and old character houses with brightly-coloured balconies.
+Add to that the combination of gorgeous weather, aqua-blue seas and stunning scenery, monolithic temples and buzzing nightlife, Malta is also famous for its local traditional cuisine, and old character houses with brightly-colored balconies.

 Why is Malta named Malta?
 It’s widely believed the word ‘Malta’ derived from the Greek word μέλι, (meli), meaning ‘honey’.
 The ancient Greeks called the island Μελίτη (Melitē), which means ‘honey-sweet’, which may be due to Malta’s unique production of honey, as an endemic subspecies of bees live on the island.